deepsense-ai/seahorse/docs/operations/join.md

 <tr>
 <td><code>0</code></td>
 <td><code><a href="../classes/dataframe.html">DataFrame</a></code></td>
-<td>A DataFrame containing all the columns of the left DataFrame and the columns
+<td>The DataFrame containing all the columns of the left DataFrame and the columns
    of the right DataFrame not used in join condition (in <code>join columns</code> parameter).</td>
 </tr>
 </tbody>